ty-hal/Movie-Recommendations/README.md

 # Movie-Recommendations

-Create a folder labeled "input" in the same directory as the gui.py and data_processing.py source files.
-The contents of the "input" folder can be accessed [here](https://www.dropbox.com/sh/m444bufmig1paz1/AAA9FAbi-5jcSMzaHNKUgnh8a?dl=0).
-Another option is to download the movie dataset [directly](https://www.kaggle.com/datasets/akshaypawar7/millions-of-movies), create a folder named "input" in the same directory as gui.py and data_processing.py that contains the dataset csv file, and then run data_processing.py to create the processed_data.csv file.
+Create a folder labeled "input" in the same directory as the ource files.
+The contents of the "input" folder can be accessed via [dropbox](https://www.dropbox.com/sh/m444bufmig1paz1/AAA9FAbi-5jcSMzaHNKUgnh8a?dl=0), or you can downlaod the movie dataset [directly](https://www.kaggle.com/datasets/akshaypawar7/millions-of-movies) and then run data_processing.py to create and save the processed_movies.csv file in the "input" folder.

+Run gui.py after installing the necessary libraries to find some movie recommendations.